NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1840 to 1680
 - 3 grabbable frames added before teleporting on: RA, 6A(B), 8A(B), 6AA(A), 5BBBBA(A), 6BBA(A)
 - 2BBB(B) "lands" three frames later
+- 5B
-- 5B elbow hitbox doesn't appear on the first active frame; given slightly more blockstun
+  - Elbow hitbox doesn't appear on the first active frame
+  - Given slightly more blockstun
 - 5B(B)
   - Animation moves forward slightly more
   - TODO: This still true? elbow hitbox is slightly bigger, hand hitbox is slightly smaller, hitbox disappears one frame sooner